TheSeaweedMonster/SeraphAsm/README.md

 being a reference file in the project directory.<br>

 However, that means SeraphAsm will generate a bit of code.<br>
-This isnt much of a problem if you aren't overly concerned about project size or compile time.<br>
+This isnt much of a problem if you aren't overly concerned about project size or compilation speed.<br>